ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/Appendix/App-Team-Org.md

 ## Communication Procedures

 1. Text Message (Primary Communication Source)
 2. Caleb is responsible for submission and organization of every assignment.
-Each team member will discuss assigning roles of responsiblity for carryout each assignment.
+3. Each team member will discuss assigning areas of responsiblity for carryout each assignment.
-3. Schdule updates will be communicated through either text message or in-person meet ups.
+4. Schdule updates will be communicated through either text message or in-person meet ups.

 ## Meeting Schedule